-This fee is automatically charged at the beginning of each trimester and due in full prior to the first day of classes.
-Activity fees are only charged for students taking on-campus classes.
+This fee is automatically charged at the beginning of each trimester and due in full prior to the end of the first week of classes.
+Activity fees are only charged for students taking oncampus classes.

 LATE REGISTRATION FEE

 Registration deadlines will be published in the Academic Calendar for each trimester.
 Students who do not complete their registration by the deadline will be charged a late registration fee.
 Students should contact the Office of Student Accounts to make payment arrangements immediately after their late registration in order to avoid a late payment fee.